neelreddyrebala/S9-ResNet50/README.md

 ## Next Steps: Scaling to ImageNet-1K
 - Once the pipeline is validated on Tiny-ImageNet, we follow a similar approach for ImageNet-1K.
-- Data will be read directly from Amazon S3.
+- EBS Data synced with Amazon S3, and read from there.
 - Training will be scaled for longer epochs with checkpointing and monitoring.